 - (1) As well as providing and managing affordable homes ourselves, the Council will work with registered providers, developers and landowners to increase the number of affordable homes in the borough to contribute to meeting identified needs.
-These will be provided on developments providing solely affordable housing either on public sector-owned land or developments by registered providers. - (2) The CouncilWe will also seek affordable homes on sites providing five10 or more homes (gross), or sites of 0.17 ha or more regardless of the number of homes or where dwellings would have a combined gross internal floorspace of more than 1,000 square metres.
-WeThe Council will seek at least 40%-per cent of the homes on these sites as affordable homes. - (2a) In Designated Rural Areas, the threshold where we will seek an affordable housing contribution of at least 40% of the homes on these sites will be on sites providing more than 5 dwellings.
-For developments of between 6 and 10 dwellings inclusive (gross), or where dwellings have a combined gross internal floorspace of more than 1,000 square metres, a financial contribution in lieu of on-site provision of affordable housing will be sought which is of broadly equivalent value relative to on-site provision.
+These will be provided on developments providing solely affordable housing either on public sector-owned land or developments by registered providers. - (2) The Council will also seek affordable homes on sites providing 11 or more homes (gross), or where dwellings would have a combined gross internal floorspace of more than 1,000 square metres.
+The Council will seek at least 40% of the homes on these sites as affordable homes. - (3) In Designated Rural Areas, the threshold where we will seek an affordable housing contribution of at least 40% of the homes on these sites will be on sites providing more than 5 dwellings.
+For developments of between 6 and 10 dwellings inclusive (gross), a financial contribution in lieu of on-site provision of affordable housing will be sought which is of broadly equivalent value relative to on-site provision.